jitpack/jitpack.io/android/_index.en.md

 weight: 10
 pre: "<b>3. </b>"
 chapter: true
+copyright: JitPack 2026
 ---

 # Publish an Android library

 To publish your Android library on JitPack you just need a working build file in your Git repository.

-Android SDK is available in the build environment and ANDROID_HOME variable is already set when the build starts.
+Android SDK is available in the build environment and the ANDROID_HOME variable is already set when the build starts.
 Builds are run with Java 8 by default but can be configured using a jitpack.yml file.

 ## Gradle

-To build and publish your library on JitPack you need the `maven-publish` plugin as explained in [the Android documentation](https://developer.android.com/studio/build/maven-publish-plugin).
+To build and publish your library on JitPack you need the `maven-publish` plugin as explained in [the Android documentation](https://developer.android.com/build/publish-library).

 1. Add the plugin: